Quick start developing with TIP-3

 })

-Finally, we can deploy a new token to local network.
+Finally, we can deploy a new token to `local` network.
 For this, make sure local node is running, if not follow the next command

-docker run -d --name local-node -e USER_AGREEMENT=yes -p80:80 tonlabs/local-node
+<pre class="language-shell"><code class="lang-shell"><strong>docker run -d --name local-node -e USER_AGREEMENT=yes -p80:80 tonlabs/local-node

 and run the deploy script